What is a software licensing API?

 SDKs vs raw API calls

-You can integrate a licensing API by making HTTP requests directly, but that means writing boilerplate for every platform: HTTP clients, JSON parsing, error handling, retry logic, caching, offline token verification, device fingerprinting.
+You can integrate a licensing API by making HTTP requests directly, but that means writing boilerplate for every platform: HTTP clients, JSON parsing, error handling, retry logic, caching, machine-file or offline-token verification, device fingerprinting.
 It adds up fast.

 This is where SDKs come in.
 A good licensing service provides native SDKs for the platforms developers actually use, so you can add licensing with a few lines of code instead of a few hundred.